 Keep in mind, if you have kidney disease you may get false high levels with the serum MMA test, or false low levels with the uMMA test.
 This is because it’s the kidneys’ job to excrete the MMA in the urine.
 If they don’t function correctly, MMA may accumulate in your blood.
 Serum MMA levels may also be high in patients with thyroid disease or bacterial overgrowth in the small intestine.
 It may also be high in pregnant women or infants suffering from a rare genetic disease called methylmalonic acidemia.

-However, if your uMMA levels are high, you probably have B12 deficiency.
+However, if your uMMA levels are high, you probably suffer from B12 deficiency.
+This is as confirmatory as a vitamin B12 deficiency test can get.

 Holotranscobalamin (HoloTC)